EchterAlsFake/Osintgram2/README.md

 #### This project is currently unstable and unmaintained.
 There will be an update in the future!

 Upate:
-I'll shit from Instagrapi to Instaloader.
+I'll shift from Instagrapi to Instaloader.
 Please wait some more days...

 # Osintgram 2🔎📸